Here Are Need-To-Know Food Truck Costs (and How to Save Money)

 Licenses and permit costs for a food truck

-To start and operate a food truck for one year, an entrepreneur spends an average $28,276 on permits, licenses, and legal compliance, according to the U.S. Chamber of Commerce’s Food Truck Index.
+To start a food truck and operate for one year, an entrepreneur spends an average $28,276 on permits, licenses, and legal compliance, according to the U.S. Chamber of Commerce’s Food Truck Index.

 The types of permits and licenses required to operate a food truck fall under these five categories: administrative, health/menu/food safety, vehicle requirements and safety/hazard prevention, employment, and zoning.

 Costs vary by location, but the five cities friendliest to food trucks are Portland (Oregon), Denver, Orlando, Philadelphia, and Indianapolis.
 The five toughest cities for food trucks are Boston, Washington, D.C., San Francisco, Minneapolis, and Seattle.